sudipto291088/Data110-21843--fall25/README.md

  ### [Week 1: Introduction to Data Visualization and Tools](Week1.md)
  **Summary**:
 - Introduction to the course, syllabus, and key tools for communication.
-- Focus on collecting and visualizing data using Google Forms and Google Sheets.
+- Focus on collecting and visualizing data using Google Forms.
 - Introduction to GitHub and Markdown for documentation.

 ### [Week 2: Data Visualization with Google Sheets and Introduction to Google Colab and Python Basics](Week2.md)